Discriminative reconstruction via simultaneous dense and sparse coding: Experiments

-Figure~\ref{fig:ptc} shows the phase transition curves for $p \in \{0.1m, 0.5m\}$ to highlight different ratios between $p$ and $n$.
+Figure~\ref{fig:ptc} shows the phase transition curves, indicating the probability of successful recovery, for $p \in \{0.1m, 0.5m\}$ to highlight different ratios between $p$ and $n$.
 We observe that increasing $p$ leads to a deterioration in performance.
-This is expected, as this creates a greater \emph{overlap} on the spaces spanned by $\A$ and $\B$.
-We can view our model as explicitly modeling the noise of the system.
-In such a case, the number of columns of $\A$ explicitly encodes the complexity of the noise model: as $p$ increases, so does the span of the noise space. \\
+This is expected, as this creates a greater overlap on the spaces spanned by $\A$ and $\B$.
+We can view our formulation as modeling the noise of the system.
+In such a case, the number of columns of $\A$ encodes the complexity of the noise system: as $p$ increases, so does the span of the noise space.
 Extending the signal processing interpretation, note that we model the noise signal $\x$ as a dense vector, which can be seen as encoding smooth areas of the signal that correspond to \emph{low-frequency} components.
-On the contrary, the signal $\u$ has, by construction, a sparse structure, containing \emph{high-frequency} information, an interpretation that will be further validated in the next subsection.
-Further numerical experiments comparing the dense and sparse coding model to noisy compressive sensing can be found in \textbf{Appendix C}.
+On the contrary, the signal $\bu$ has, by construction, a sparse structure, containing \emph{high-frequency} information, an interpretation that will be further validated on real data in Section~\ref{sub:class_den}.